 43. Crystal Cove State Park

-Situated on 3.2 acres of beachfront property, there are 2,400 acres of stunning wilderness scenery that includes 18 miles of hiking trails.
+Situated on 3.2 acres of beachfront property, 2,400 acres of stunning wilderness scenery includes 18 miles of hiking trails.
 The waters around Crystal Cove are designated as an underwater park.

 Within the Crystal Cove State Park, there’s a Historic District of 46 vintage seaside cottages from the ‘30s and ‘40s.
 Check out the beachfront cottages as you stroll through the sand and surf.
 Crystal Cove is a popular spot for stargazing in Orange County.